sabel83/mpllibs/libs/metaparse/doc/getting_started.md

 * _where_ is the error?
 It is column `1` in line `1` (inside [`MPLLIBS_STRING`](
   MPLLIBS_STRING.html)).
 This is the `1, 1` part.
-* _what_ is the problem? `literal_expected<mpl_::char_<'('> >`.
-This is a bit
-  misleading, as it contains only a part of the problem.
+* _what_ is the problem? `literal_expected<'('>`.
+This is a bit misleading, as it contains only a part of the problem.
 An open paren is not the only acceptable token here, a number would also be fine.
 This misleading error message is _our_ fault: _we_ (the parser authors) need to make the parsing errors more descriptive.

 ### 11.1.
 Improving the error messages